samdotme/samdotme.github.io/_chapters/event-sourcing-ch10.md

 "Rick and I did some cooperative research several years back.
 He was working on a Ph.D., but got bored with it.
 Rick is how Lily and I met."

+I bring us back to the point.
+"We need to increase the productivity of our warehouse workers.
+If we can prove that, they may keep the warehouse open."

+"How do you currently measure that?"

+"We measure it differently for every kind of worker," I admit.
+"Maybe we can decrease the lead time for shipments instead?"

+I can seem him smile on the call.
+"That will probabably happen quite naturally as you implement the next improvements," he says, "and you should highlight it once it does, but no, I do not think it is sufficient.
+Your company seems like one to which only money will speak.
+You need to find a financial metric to improve on, and it needs to prove that your warehouse operation is actually cheaper than the other ones."

+Lily blurts out, "But how?"

+"How far are you willing to drive?" he asks.

 [< Previous chapter](/blog/event-sourcing-chapter-9) | [Next chapter >](/blog/event-sourcing-chapter-11)